 Active Books

-These are books that are expected to have transactions against them almost on a day-to-day basis.
+These are books that are expected to have transactions in them almost on a day-to-day basis.

 Inactive Books

-These are books that are not expected to have transactions against them on a day-to-day basis.
+These are books that are not expected to have transactions in them on a day-to-day basis.
 Trading against these books will be intermittent.

 To be Archived

-These are books that Risk Controls would like to archive.
-It means that transactions are not expected against these books, but would like to take the cautionary step of archiving these books so that they may be restored to an active or inactive state into the book list if the need arises, or view legacy activity.
+These are books that Risk Management groups would like to archive.
+It means that transactions are not expected in these books, but would like to take the cautionary step of archiving these books so that they may be restored to an active or inactive state into the book list if the need arises, or view legacy activity.

 IT will provide facilities through the web site (rac.enron.com) and RisktRAC to classify books as defined above.
 Books marked as “To be Archived” will be deleted from the book definition list and placed in the archived table.

-RisktRAC will be modified to identify and create a list of various trading groups in Enron and then associate the current list of books with these trading groups.
+RisktRAC will be modified to identify and create a list of various trading groups in Enron and then associate the current list of books with the Risk Management group and book administrator of these trading groups.
 Book Administrators need to be allowed to view at the book admin.
 Level.

 RisktRAC will allow books to be transferred between trading groups.